live-codes/livecodes/docs/docs/features/index.md

 ## Overview

-The LiveCodes app allows rapid prototyping and experimenting with a wide variety of [technologies](../languages/) (including 60+ languages, frameworks and processors) without having to manually setup a development environment for each.
+_LiveCodes_ is an open-source, client-side, code playground that runs in the browser.
+It enables quick prototyping and experimenting with a wide variety of [technologies](../languages/) (including 60+ languages, frameworks and processors) without having to manually setup a development environment for each.
 The [result](./result.md) is displayed as a regular web page.
 The rapid feedback of previewing the result page without waiting for build steps significantly boosts productivity.

 ![LiveCodes screenshot](../../static/img/screenshots/react-template.png)